OfficeDev/office-js-docs-pr/docs/develop/create-sso-office-add-ins-nodejs.md

     const { jwt } = auth.verifyJWT(req, { scp: 'access_as_user' });
     ```

+> **Note:** You should only use the `access_as_user` scope to authorize the API that handles the on-behalf-of flow for Office add-ins.
+Other APIs in your service should have their own scope requirements.
+This limits what can be accessed with the tokens that Office acquires.

 5. Replace TODO8 with the following code.
 Note the following about this code:

     * The call to `acquireTokenOnBehalfOf` does not include a resource parameter because we constructed the `AuthModule` object (`auth`) with the AAD V2.0 endpoint which does not support a resource property.